avalentino/geomodels/README.rst

     More in detail, the following data models are sued for testing:

+    :geoid data:
+        'egm96-5', and data for the default model
+    :gravity data:
+        'egm96', and data for the default model
     :magnetic field data:
         'wmm2015', 'igrf12' and data for the default model
-    :geoid data:
-        'egm96-5', and data for the default model

 .. _PyTest: http://pytest.org